History

 HIST175

-A study of the American involvement in the Second Indochina War.
-The roots, causes, and consequences of the war will be considered.
-Historical events, France’s First Indochina War, the anti-war movement, and the Vietnam veterans community today will be included in the content.
+Students examine American involvement in the Second Indochina War by considering the roots, causes, and consequences of the war.
+Topics include historical events, France's First Indochina War, the anti-war movement, and the Vietnam veterans’ community today.

 3 credits